WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/biweekly-updates-2023.md

 * Made some progress with payment options and policy
 * Made a draft plan of user testing session
 * Planned August meet-up and created Google doc and agenda
-* We got ethics approval and pre-print publishedl!!
+* We got ethics approval and pre-print published!!
 (Awesome team efforts!)

 #### What did you struggle with?